 You have a few storage options when it comes to moving: portable containers, full-service moving and storage, and local self-storage units.

 Let’s talk about the pros and cons of each type, so you can figure out which one best meets your specific moving and storing needs.

-You’ve probably seen those giant boxes on the back of large trucks or parked in front of homes.
-These portable storage containers can be used to both move and store your stuff in an affordable and convenient way, so you’ll have some peace of mind without breaking the bank!
+You’ve probably seen the giant container boxes on the back of large trucks or parked in front of homes.
+These portable storage containers can be used both to move and store your stuff — affordably and conveniently, so you’ll have some peace of mind without breaking the bank.